 The Funding and Finance TAC reviewed the sector-based recommendations to identify short-, med- and long-term options to fund and finance implementation.
 While many options were identified, the TAC emphasized that there is no "silver bullet" and that it is essential to success that the cities identify climate change as a priority in planning and budgeting.
-The Funding and Finance TAC was facilitated by KPMG and produced a matrix of options (Appendix A).
+The Funding and Finance TAC was facilitated by KPMG and produced a matrix of options (Appendix A of the Technical Report).